 Our platform will allow you to be logged in as a registered bidder on multiple devices simultaneously.
 This can mitigate the risk of losing broadband connection, or mobile connection.

-Bidding typically opens on all lots at the same time on the day of the auction.
-The opening time will be clearly advertised across all lots.
+Bidding typically opens on all properties at the same time on the day of the auction.
+The opening time will be clearly advertised for all properties.

-Although bidding on all lots usually opens at the same time on auction day, the closing time for each lot is different – this time will be advertised on the relevant lot page.
-Lots can begin to close from 9am, sometimes sooner, and usually follow a staggered closing pattern of one lot every 2 - 3 minutes.
-Make sure you check your approved lot(s) closing times in advance of Auction Day.
+Although bidding on all properties usually opens at the same time on auction day, the closing time for each property is different – this time will be advertised in the bidding panel on the relevant property page.
+Properties typically begin to close from 9am, sometimes earlier, and usually follow a staggered closing pattern of one property every 2 - 3 minutes.
+Make sure you check the closing time for your property in advance of the auction.

-Please note that if a bid is placed within 60 seconds of the lot’s closing time, an additional 60 seconds will be added.
-This is known as an extension period and is detailed further below.
+Please note that if a bid is placed within 60 seconds of the property's closing time, an additional 60 seconds will be added.
+This is known as an extension period, and is detailed further below.

-Our platform will allow you enter an automatic bid with a pre-set maximum amount.
-This is known as a Maximum Bid, and it cannot be viewed publicly.
-The computer will enter bids for you, only as it becomes necessary to keep your position as the winning bidder, and only up to the maximum bid price that you’ve specified.
+Our platform will allow you to enter an automatic bid with a pre-set maximum amount.
+This is known as an Auto Bid, and it cannot be viewed publicly.
+The system will enter bids for you – but only in order to keep your position as the highest bidder, and only up to the maximum amount that you’ve specified.

 If this maximum bid is overtaken, you will be notified via email and can enter another higher bid if you so choose.
-It is important to note that once set, a maximum bid cannot be cancelled.
+It is important to note that once set, an Auto Bid cannot be cancelled.

 The successful bidder will receive both an email and a phone call from BidX1 confirming that they have purchased the property.
-BidX1 immediately signs the reservation agreement on behalf of both buyer and seller and you are required to provide a 10% deposit within 2 working days of receipt of the sellers written notification that all the required know-your-customer documents and/or information have been provided to the seller's satisfaction.
-Some of this amount has already been paid by the deposit provided when you registered to bid.
-This means that the amount required at this point is 10% of the purchase price, minus the deposit provided during registration.
+BidX1 immediately signs the reservation agreement on behalf of both buyer and seller, and you are required to provide a 10% deposit within 2 working days of receipt of the seller's written notification that all the required know-your-customer documents and/or information have been provided to the seller's satisfaction.
+Some of this amount has already been paid by the Bidder Security provided when you registered to bid.
+This means that the amount required at this point is 10% of the purchase price, minus the Bidder Security provided during registration.